onweeks/onweeks.github.io/_portfolio/Creating maps with several added functions in SAS.md

 run;
 ```

-Then import the data that we wish to display in the map.
-A conversion is added so that if the variable is a character, and can be converted to numerical, it is converted:
+First, import the data you wish to display on the map.
+If a variable is a character and can be converted to a numerical value, include a conversion step:

 ```sas
 data &Dataset._map_temp;